TET-1 (Technology Experiment Carrier-1)

 BOSS is a real-time operating system of BIRD microsatellite heritage (launch Oct.
 22, 2001) which also provided the original name, namely BOSS (BIRD Operating System 'Simple') of the system.
 FhG/FIRST [Fraunhofer Gesellschaft/Institut für Rechnerarchitektur und Softwaretechnik (Institute of Computer Architecture and Software Technology), Berlin Adlershof, Germany] is the developer of the BOSS system.
-The SBC (Spacecraft Bus Computer) of TET-1 employs an an advanced version of the original BOSS system that assumes the transmission, processing, and memory of all data on board the satellite.
+The SBC (Spacecraft Bus Computer) of TET-1 employs an advanced version of the original BOSS system that assumes the transmission, processing, and memory of all data on board the satellite.
 In addition to data acquisition from individual subsystems, such as the experiments conducted on board or the power supply, it also takes over communications with ground control.
 With its multitude of interfaces to subsystems, components, and application software, the SBC constitutes a highly complex system with the following features: 50)

 • Redundancy: A highly redundant architecture with a quadruple computer node is being used.
 Each computer node is providing redundant processing and memory structures.
-To prevent data loss in case of memory errors, each computer node is equipped with a shadow storage.
+To prevent data loss in case of memory errors, each computer node is equipped with shadow storage.
 The content of the shadow storage will replace the memory content should an error be detected in a node.
-The control and communication unit is located in a FPGA (Field-Programmable Gate Array).
+The control and communication unit is located in an FPGA (Field-Programmable Gate Array).

 • Latch-up protection: Radiation in particular presents a major challenge to computer systems on board satellites.
-High-energy particles are constantly impinging on the satellite computer's components which can lead to a SEU (Single Event Upset).
-In a SEU, a so-called bit flip, in which the state of a bit is altered, can cause a malfunction of the affected component.
-To avoid this, FhG/FIRST is employing radiation-tolerant components as well as a latch-up protection: through continuous voltage metering in various modules of the computer, a short-term shutoff of the affected component is carried out in case of disproportionately high voltage rises, thus preventing destruction.
+High-energy particles are constantly impinging on the satellite computer's components which can lead to an SEU (Single Event Upset).
+In an SEU, a so-called bit flip, in which the state of a bit is altered, can cause a malfunction of the affected component.
+To avoid this, FhG/FIRST is employing radiation-tolerant components as well as latch-up protection: through continuous voltage metering in various modules of the computer, a short-term shutoff of the affected component is carried out in case of the disproportionately high voltage rises, thus preventing destruction.

 • EDAC (Error Detection and Correction subsystem): The EDAC of the SBC works according to the monitor-worker principle: two active computer nodes work together and monitor each other.
-A malfunction is for instance detected by one computer node not sending data at all, or sending obviously false data, that do not match the other computer node's results.
-The computer node receiving such false data or none at all, detects this and prompts a reset of the respective other computer node. - Furthermore, each computer node can opt for a reset itself when it detects contradictory data.
+A malfunction is for instance detected by one computer node not sending data at all, or sending obviously false data, that does not match the other computer node's results.
+The computer node receiving such false data or none at all detects this and prompts a reset of the respective another computer node. - Furthermore, each computer node can opt for a reset itself when it detects contradictory data.
 In the extreme case of one or both computer nodes delivering differing results even after a reset, the remaining computer nodes take over control.
-As long as they are not needed, they form the so-called emergency reserve: during this time, they are inactive and thus not subject to radiation-induced aging.
+As long as they are not needed, they form the so-called emergency reserve: during this time, they are inactive and thus not subject to radiation-induced ageing.

 The microprocessor board has dimensions of 100 mm x 170 mm x 20 mm, a mass of 0.166 kg, a radiation hardness of > 13 kRad (tested), a power consumption of 4 W (max), and a temperature range of -40º to 80ºC.